Zell am See Piste Map

 Black Mamba: The 63%-steep black piste at Kitzsteinhorn

-“Black Mamba”, is the new groomed no. 14 Black Piste, on the kitzsteinhorm: with slope up to 63% steep!
-The piste is 1000 metres long, covers 290 metres in altitude and is reputedly venomous like a mamba!.
+“Black Mamba”, is the groomed no. 14 Black Piste, on the kitzsteinhorm: with a slope up to 63% steep!
+The piste is 1000 metres long, covers 290 metres in altitude and is reputedly venomous like a mamba!
 The run starts at the valley station of Kristallbahn at 2,265 metres and ends at Langwiedboden.